alanbjordan/Insta-Tracker/README.md

 ### `Application Stack`
   - Front-End => React.js
-  - Back-End => Node.js
+  - Back-End => Express.js/Node.js
+  - Database => PostgreSQL

 ## Project Scope

-This application is intended to show up to date information on the Covid-19 pandemic.<br/>
+This application is intended to show up to date information on the Covid-19 pandemic in one place.<br/>
 This application includes:
   - The latest Youtube video updates from the CDC
   - The latest tweets from CDC